 Children can easily fall into bedtime habits that are not always healthy.
-Here are some tips for establishing good sleep habits and suggestions when a child is having sleep problems.
+Help your child establish good sleep habits.

 Bedwetting isn’t something your child does on purpose.
 Never punish or tease a child for wetting the bed.
 This could worsen the problem, making your child feel ashamed and embarrassed.
 Instead, be positive and supportive.
 Praise your child for success and even for trying hard to stay dry.

 Childhood obesity in the U.S. is growing at an alarming rate.
 Since 1980, the obesity rate among U.S. children and adolescents has tripled.
 In fact, recent statistics from the Centers for Disease Control and Prevention indicate that about 17 percent (or 12.5 million) of children and adolescents between ages 2 and 19 are obese.
 Most children become obese because of a combination of poor diet, lack of physical activity, and other lifestyle issues.

 Parents can take practical steps to keep their children smoke-free.
 At first, young people begin smoking to look cool without understanding the addictive nature of tobacco.
 But a person who starts smoking when they’re young is likely to continue the habit into adulthood.
 And quitting smoking later in life is a hard task.

 Talk to your kids about drugs and alcohol

 Talking with your child about drugs and alcohol can be difficult.
 But don't ignore these topics.
 Children learn about these substances and feel pressure to use them at a very young age.
 If your child is older than 5 or anytime your child starts asking, talk with him about drugs and alcohol.